 Entitlement or part of Entitlement relevant to the End Investor, as the case may be, or, for Notifications of Participation sent before the Record Date, the provisional Entitlement.

-Whether or not the End Investor or the Shareholder, as the case may be, will participate, and in the affirmative case, its intended means of participation to the General Meeting such as by physical attendance, proxy, correspondence or electronic means including by Notification of Participation.
+Whether or not the End Investor or the Shareholder, as the case may be, will participate, and in the affirmative case, its intended means of participation to the General Meeting such as by physical attendance, proxy, correspondence or electronic means including by Notice of Participation.

 Proxy appointment, if any, and identity and contact details of the proxy holder and number and type of securities covered by the proxy appointment.